Population-weighted annual average PM2.5 concentrations in 2023. Hover or tap to explore the data.

 PM2.5, or fine-particle air pollution, consists of airborne particles measuring less than 2.5 micrometers in aerodynamic diameter, and is most often produced as a result of combustion.
 Breathing these particles over a long period of time can make you sick in a number of ways.

-This type of pollution comes from coal and other fossil fuel burning power plants, vehicle emissions, industrial emissions, and many other human and natural sources.
+This type of pollution comes from coal and other fossil fuel burning power plants, vehicle emissions, industrial emissions, waste burning, and many other human and natural sources.

 Image